-(3) CAREER STATUS.-
+(7) CAREER STATUS.-

-(a) After an employee or appointee of the sheriff to whom the provisions of this act apply has completed the initial or extended probationary period, the person shall have attained career status in the Office of the Sheriff.
-If the person is reemployed at a later date, he or she shall be required to again complete the probationary period before being granted the right of appeal provided in section 2.

-(b) The sheriff may at any time dismiss an appointee or employee who has not completed the initial or extended probationary period without granting the right of appeal provided in section 2.

-(c) Any person who has attained career status must be provided with written notice of the reason or reasons for the proposed dismissal.
-If, however, the sheriff perceives a significant hazard in keeping the employee on the job, or when delay could result in damage or injury, the employee may be immediately dismissed without notice and reasons; however, the employee must be provided with such notice and reasons within 2 calendar days after the date of dismissal, except when circumstances surrounding the situation make notice within 2 days impracticable.
+- (a) After any employee or appointee of the Sheriff to whom the provisions of this Act apply has completed the initial or extended probationary period, such person shall have attained career status in the Office of Sheriff.
+If such person is reemployed at a later date, said person shall be required to again complete the probationary period before being granted the right of appeal provided in section 2. - (b) At any time the Sheriff may dismiss an appointee or employee who has not completed the initial or extended probationary period without granting the right of appeal provided in section 2. - (c) Any person who has attained career status must be provided with written notice of the reasons for the proposed dismissal.
+If, however, the Sheriff perceives a significant hazard in keeping the employee on the job, or where delay could result in damage or injury, the employee may be immediately dismissed without notice and reasons, provided, however, that the employee is later provided with such notice and reasons within 2 calendar days after from the date of dismissal, except where circumstances surrounding this situation make notice within 2 days impracticable.